mmmorimoto/domeDots/README.md

 IMPORTANT: pix2deg (ie number of pixels per deg) must be entered at top of flowDots function.
 This can be calculated as display.resolution(1)/angular width of the projection in the dome if required.

-flowDots is the function to call. movingDotsDome is the actual stimulus function. linv2angv and angv2linv are support functions.
+flowDots is the function to call.
+See function for optional inputs. movingDotsDome is the actual stimulus function. linv2angv and angv2linv are support functions.